Mary Shelley: Percy Bysshe Shelley

 After convincing Mary Jane Godwin, who had pursued them to Calais, that they did not wish to return, the trio travelled to Paris, and then, by donkey, mule, carriage, and foot, through a France recently ravaged by war, to Switzerland.
 "It was acting in a novel, being an incarnate romance," Mary Shelley recalled in 1826.
 Godwin wrote about France in 1814: "The distress of the inhabitants, whose houses had been burned, their cattle killed and all their wealth destroyed, has given a sting to my detestation of war...".
 As they travelled, Mary and Percy read works by Mary Wollstonecraft and others, kept a joint journal, and continued their own writing.
 At Lucerne, lack of money forced the three to turn back.
 They travelled down the Rhine and by land to the Dutch port of Maassluis, arriving at Gravesend, Kent, on 13 September 1814.

+In late September 1814, back in London, Mary Godwin read James Henry Lawrence's utopian romance The Empire of the Nairs (1811), a book Percy Shelley admired; Claire Clairmont recorded reading it a few days later.
+David S. Neff has argued that Frankenstein can be read as a reply to Lawrence's fatherless utopia, its bachelor scientist a "Lawrentian motherson" who brings destruction on everyone close to him; the historian Anne Verjus regards the connection as doubtful.

 Percy Bysshe Shelley was inspired by the radicalism of Godwin's Political Justice (1793).
 When the poet Robert Southey met Shelley, he felt as if he were seeing himself from the 1790s.
 (Portrait by Amelia Curran, 1819.)

 The situation awaiting Mary Godwin in England was fraught with complications, some of which she had not foreseen.
 Either before or during the journey, she had become pregnant.
 She and Percy now found themselves penniless, and, to Mary's genuine surprise, her father refused to have anything to do with her.
 The couple moved with Claire into lodgings at Somers Town, and later, Nelson Square.
 They maintained their intense programme of reading and writing, and entertained Percy Shelley's friends, such as Thomas Jefferson Hogg and the writer Thomas Love Peacock.
 Percy Shelley sometimes left home for short periods to dodge creditors.
 The couple's distraught letters reveal their pain at these separations.